 I also believe that Christianity isn’t simply about God forgiving our sins and eventually getting to heaven.
 The Bible teaches that God made people for a relationship with Him.
 He cares about us.
 Receiving forgiveness for our sins is NOT the entirety of Christianity.
 He wants us to have a full life.
 Jesus said in John 10:10, “I came that they may have life, and have it abundantly.”

-What do you have faith in?
+In what do you have faith?
+What or who do you worship?
 Why would you want a stronger faith?
 Look for my next post about some skills I use to strengthen my faith.